duyali2000/VIM-PT/README.md

 Please note that the runtime path should be correct, and you can change the corresponding file directory to your file address.

-## Contact
-Feel free to contact Yali Du (duyl@lamda.nju.edu.cn) if you have any further questions.